tessgi/TessGiWebsite/content/pages/the-mission/objectives.md

 The TESS Mission has a robust [Guest Investigator Program](proposing-investigations.html) (GI program) that is managed by the TESS Science Support Center at NASA Goddard Space Flight Center.
 Under the GI program, the astrophysics community may propose new 2 minute and 20 second cadence targets and investigations using the FFI data.
 TESS GI calls for proposals occur once per year and are announced within the NASA ROSES solicitation.
 About 200,000 targets will be available for each GI program cycle during the extended mission.

 The TESS GI program welcomes proposals including, but not exclusive to, exoplanet, stellar, extragalactic, and solar system science.
-For specific guidelines on proposing targets through the GI program, visit our [Proposal Preparation](proposing-investigations.html) page.
+For specific guidelines on proposing targets through the GI program, visit our [proposal](proposing-investigations.html) page.